gardener/gardener/docs/extensions/network.md

 The above resources is divided into two parts (more information can be found [here](https://github.com/gardener/gardener-extension-networking-calico/blob/master/docs/usage-as-end-user.md)):

-- global configuration (e.g., podCIDR, serviceCIDR, and type)
+- global configuration (e.g., podCIDR, serviceCIDR, monitoringConfig, and type)
 - provider specific config (e.g., for calico we can choose to configure a `bird` backend)

+### Global Configuration

+Contains provider-agnostic values such as pod/service CIDRs, as well as network related configuration that would be used  to configure Gardener specific parameters such as `monitoringConfig`.
+To allow Gardener to expose monitoring charts / metrics for operators, the `spec.monitoringConfig.enabled` parameter needs to be set to `true`.

+### Provider Configuration

+This contains provider specific (e.g., Calico or Cilium) configuration.
+For example, which backend to use for routing, IPAM type, and so on.

 > **Note**: certain cloud-provider extensions might have webhooks that would modify the network-resource to fit into their network specific context.
 As previously mentioned, Azure does not support IPIP, as a result, the [Azure provider extension](https://github.com/gardener/gardener-extension-provider-azure) implements a [webhook](https://github.com/gardener/gardener-extension-provider-azure/blob/master/pkg/webhook/network/mutate.go) to mutate the backend and set it to `None` instead of `bird`.